StudentVoices_CurrentProjects_SymposiumImage

 StudentVoices_CurrentProjects_PanelistImage

 The Student Voices, Lived Experiences Symposium Series will feature several events centered upon the work of community and university partners working with youth on critical issues they confront in their daily lives and on their experiences in schools and neighborhoods.
-Each event will feature the lived experiences of youth in their voices and from their perspectives, as well as from the perspectives of adults in their communities.
-Co-sponsored by PennGSE’s Office of School and Community Engagement and HEARD (Hub for Equity, Anti-Oppression, Research and Development), there will be 4 events throughout the 2024 year.
+Each event will feature the lived experiences of youth in their voices and from their perspectives, as well as from the perspectives of adults in their communities and there will be multiple events throughout 2024 and 2025.

 More Information